JohannesValoy/Group1-project-network-2022/report/REPORT.md

 As a group, we did not have a set way of doing things.
 This is because of different visions, insight and experiences between the different group members.
 While some created branches to label their code task others pushed straight to main with belief that the commit messages was a good enough description.
 This has both caused negative effects, like unfinished code being pushed to main causing errors to show up in others' code, but also some positive effects like getting out code faster, and in some cases it has actually made the process more reliable due to the coder being cautious that the code actually works before pushing.

 We have next-to-no user-tests simply because we finished the program very close to the final deadline.
 We conducted some test using JUnit on some classes where we found it necessary, to ensure that the code still worked after modification.
-This could have been done more often as there were several occations where we had to modify finished code because it reported incorrectly, or failed after testing when communicating with clients or sensor nodes over the internet.
+This could have been done more often as there were several occasions where we had to modify finished code because it reported incorrectly, or failed after testing when communicating with clients or sensor nodes over the internet.

 ## Results